University of Arizona and three other schools receive $2.6 million from NIH to study 'LatinX' LGBTQ youth

 Professor Norma Perez-Brena stated that by “Using dyadic analysis, we will be able to examine these relationships form both directions,” and “Our scale will show both how the parent’s acceptance or rejection impacts the LGBTQ youth and how the youth’s perception of their parent’s attitudes and support impacts how the parent feels about the relationship.”

-The study is stated on the University of Arizona’s website to ultimately use the findings to “develop interventions that will support Latinx families in embracing and affirming LGBTQ youth.”
+The study’s purpose, as described on the University of Arizona website, is to inform the development of “interventions that will support Latinx families in embracing and affirming LGBTQ youth.”